shu-a/pjsekai-totalscore-simulator/README.md

-# Sekai Event Deck Simulator
+# Project Sekai Event Deck Simulator

 This project shows whether the target total score comes out when configuring the deck.\
 There may be some errors in the total score.